Ian-Fogelman/Ian-blog/_posts/2020-09-14-Managing-Conda-Environments.markdown

 <br>
 <br>

-First these commands can help show current anaconda enviornments and kernels for J notebooks.
+First these commands can help show current anaconda enviornments and kernels for Jupyter notebooks.

 <br>
 <br>